-The RPMS UDS Reporting System is a software tool that produces four of the 12 reports required annually by BPHC grantees.
+The RPMS UDS Reporting System is a software tool that produces five of the 12 reports required annually by BPHC grantees.
 These reports provide an overview of patients (users) and visits (encounters) at a grantee facility, including number, age, gender, and race/ethnicity of patients and number of visits by provider type and by key diagnoses.
 The system produces the following reports:

-- Table 3A Users by Age and Gender - Table 3B Users by Race/Ethnicity - Table 5 Staffing and Utilization (columns B and C) - Table 6 Selected Diagnoses and Services Rendered
+- Center/Grantee Profile: User/Patient by Zip Code - Table 3A Users by Age and Gender - Table 3B Users by Race/Ethnicity - Table 5 Staffing and Utilization (columns B and C) - Table 6 Selected Diagnoses and Services Rendered